The 3D Mirage: Probing and Taming 3D Hallucinations: Visualization of Second-Order Metrics Across Models

-To visualize the structural behavior of hallucinations, we plot the full-context versus crop-context Laplacian responses in the $(\text{full}, \text{crop})$ plane for both \emph{relative} models (DA/DAv2) and \emph{metric} DAv2 models (Fig.~\ref{fig:lap_rel_m_vis} and Fig.~\ref{fig:lap_met_m_vis}).
-Each data point represents a single illusion ROI.
-The coordinates correspond to the projected $\mathrm{top}_{\scriptscriptstyle 10}$ (sum of top 10\% magnitudes) or $\mathrm{mean}_{\scriptscriptstyle 10}$ (mean of the top decile) Laplacian response within the ROI, computed after per-ROI quantile normalization.
+To visualize the structural behavior of hallucinations, we plot the aligned full-view versus crop-view second-order responses in the $(\text{full}, \text{crop})$ plane for both \emph{relative} models (DA/DAv2) and \emph{metric} DAv2 models (Fig.~\ref{fig:lap_rel_m_vis} and Fig.~\ref{fig:lap_met_m_vis}).
+Each data point represents a single benchmark instance (a full image and its paired crop), with responses computed on the union ROI mask for that instance.
+The coordinates correspond to the projected $\mathrm{top}_{\scriptscriptstyle 10}$ (sum of top 10\% magnitudes) or $\mathrm{mean}_{\scriptscriptstyle 10}$ (mean of the top 90\%) Second-order response within the union ROI mask, computed after ROI-conditional quantile normalization.

 A key observation across all variants is that the point clouds lie systematically above the diagonal ($y=x$).
-This indicates that Laplacian energy—and thus geometric hallucination—is consistently \emph{stronger} under reduced context (crop) than under full context.
+This indicates that Second-order energy - and thus geometric hallucination - is consistently \emph{stronger} under reduced context (crop) than under full context.
 This confirms the context-dependent nature of the 3D Mirage failure mode.

 \textbf{Relative Models.} As shown in Fig.~\ref{fig:lap_rel_m_vis}, the point clouds for Depth Anything v1 (DA) are notably tighter and clustered closer to the origin compared to DAv2 across all model sizes.
 This suggests that DAv2 models are more susceptible to strong hallucinations than their predecessors.
 Furthermore, all variants exhibit a distinct upward skew, confirming that removing context exacerbates the prediction of spurious non-planar geometry.